moonbeam-foundation/moonbeam/bin/utils/multisig/Readme.md

 ## Example
 From the Moonbeam root

+The account field can come in hex or ss58 format

 ### Generate signature
 `./target/release/multisig /target/release/multisig generate-signature --data "this is what I want to sigb" --private-key "bottom drive obey lake curtain smoke basket hold race lonely fit walk" --algorithm "ed25519"`